Board of Directors

 Hope Lacy is a Certified Peer Support Specialist who received her Bachelor's degree in Psychology with a minor in Family Studies from Arizona State University.
 Hope is currently pursuing her Master's degree in Clinical Psychology from Pepperdine University and looks forward to developing her skills.
 Hope has experience working as an assistant for a psychiatric provider who specializes in Maternal Mental Health.
 Hope enjoys spending time with her family and loves her pet bunny and dogs.

 Anne graduated in 2006 with a degree in Social Work from St. Cloud State in Minnesota.
-She is pursuing her Masters in Social Work and is expected to graduate at the end of 2021.
-She moved to Arizona in 2005.
-Anne has spent the majority of her 13+year career working with women struggling with substance abuse issues and helping them build a strong and healthy relationship with their children and babies.
+She received her Masters in Social Work in 2021 and is currently a LMSW.
+Anne moved to Arizona in 2005 and has spent the majority of her 13+year career working with women struggling with substance abuse issues and helping them build a strong and healthy relationship with their children and babies.
 She has also provided in-home services for childhood development and provided community resources for at-risk families.
 Anne has been blessed with three beautiful children, and through her own battles, learned there is a lack of support for mom’s struggling with postpartum depression.
 Through WHI’s intake process, Anne connects women to Therapists, Perinatal Coaches and community resources.